gbif/occurrence/aws-public-data.md

 ## Data format

-Data are stored in Parquet format files in AWS S3 in the _TODO regions_, in the following bucket:
+Data are stored in Parquet format files in AWS S3 in the us-east-1 region, in the following bucket:

-`todo`
+* S3 URI: `s3://gbif-public-data/`
+* Amazon Resource Name (ARN): `arn:aws:s3:::gbif-public-data`

 Within that bucket, the periodic occurrence snapshots are stored in `occurrence/YYYY-MM-DD`, where `YYYY-MM-DD` corresponds to the date of the snapshot.